 I am the sum total of every choice—as you too are.
 Good.
 Bad.
 None of this ultimately matters.

 This life I live is my river.
 My journey.

 Some days will find me smiling, my face upturned toward a blue sky, peppered with lazy white clouds, a cool breeze caressing my skin, my eyes closed against the brightness of the sun, with a soft smile on my lips, and a grateful heart within saying “life is good!”

 The next bend might find me hanging onto the boat, my knuckles white under the strain of keeping the raft upright, my face squished against the intensity of the ride, my eyes open wide with fear, and my heart beating wildly within my chest.

-And, while I would prefer a continuous, lazy, enjoyable ride under perfect conditions, it is unlikely to be so.
+And, meanwhile I would prefer a continuous, lazy, enjoyable ride under perfect conditions, the journey is unlikely to be so.
 The rough spots make me appreciate the sweet parts all the more.

 Writing Is Therapy

 Observing my unrest has been helpful.

 I obviously made choices which got me Here.
 There are consequences to being Here as there are consequences to every decision.

 It is fear—and nostalgia—which makes me question.
 And in truth, I shouldn’t question that which cannot be altered.